bitjson/bch-vm-limits/readme.md

 - The 201 operation limit is removed.
 - The 520-byte stack element length limit is raised to 10,000 bytes, a constant equal to the consensus-maximum VM bytecode length (A.K.A. `MAX_SCRIPT_SIZE`) prior to this proposal.
-- A new operation cost limit is introduced, limiting contracts to approximately 700 bytes pushed to the stack per spending transaction byte, with increased costs for hashing, signature checking, and expensive arithmetic operations; constants are derived from the effective limit(s) prior to this proposal.
+- A new density-based operation cost limit is introduced limiting contracts to approximately 700 bytes pushed to the stack per spending transaction byte, with increased costs for hashing, signature checking, and expensive arithmetic operations; constants are derived from the effective limit(s) prior to this proposal.
-- A new hashing limit is introduced, limiting contracts to 3.5 hash digest iterations per spending transaction byte, a constant rounded up from the effective standard limit prior to this proposal, and further limiting standard contracts to 0.5 hash digest iterations per spending transaction byte, the maximum-known, theoretically-useful hashing density.
+- A new density-based hashing limit is introduced, limiting contracts to 3.5 hash digest iterations per spending transaction byte, a constant rounded up from the effective standard limit prior to this proposal, and further limiting standard contracts to 0.5 hash digest iterations per spending transaction byte, the maximum-known, theoretically-useful hashing density.
 - A new control stack limit is introduced, limiting control flow operations (`OP_IF` and `OP_NOTIF`) to a depth of 100, the effective limit prior to this proposal.

 This proposal **intentionally avoids modifying other existing properties of the VM**: